 Lukewarm or qualified praise is likely to signal ambivalence or worse about the candidate.

-Skill: Are we 90% or more confident that the candidate can get the job done because of his/her skills match the desired outcomes from our scorecard.
+Skill: Are we 90% or more confident that the candidate can get the job of Executive Assistant done because of his/her skills match the desired outcomes from our scorecard?

-Alignment: Are we 90% or more confident that the candidate will be a good fit, because what they want matches the mission and competencies of the role, as well as the culture of the company.
+Alignment: Are we 90% or more confident that the candidate will be a good fit because what they want matches the mission and competencies of the Executive Assistant role, as well as the culture of the company?

-That’s it folks!
+That’s it, folks!
 Granted this is my particular method, feel free to edit and make it your own.
-And again if you don’t have the time, or desire, to implement the below system (it does take discipline and rigor to be done correctly) feel free to connect with us directly.
+And again if you don’t have the time, or desire, to implement the system (it does take discipline and rigor to be done correctly) feel free to connect with us directly.